 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 8. - 2.
 Correspondingly, Connect envelope generator outputs to to all those of the envelope inputs you have activated for sliders 9 16 to control the chorus member amplitudes. - 3.
 Connect an envelope output to modulation 1 if you want to activate/modulate the frequency deviation between the chorus members.
 Modulation 2 has no function - 4.
-Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Set the chorus member spectra by sliders 1 8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16.
+Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - Set the chorus member spectra by sliders 1 8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16.
 Slider 9 controls 3, the rest single chorus members. - Use adjust 1 to control the sensitivity to the signal at modulation 1. - Use adjust 2 to shift the overtones out of harmony, if desired.

-Mode 10, 30 harmonics with two parameter noise control, Mode 11: 15 harmonics with individual two parameter noise control.
+Mode 10, 30 harmonics with two parameter noise control , Mode 11: 15 harmonics with individual two parameter noise control.

 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders. - 2.
 Connect envelope generator outputs to modulation 1 and modulation 2. - 3.
-Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - modulation 1 is used for modulating the setting of adjust 1. - modulation 2 is used for modulating the setting of adjust 2. - adjust 1 and adjust 2 are both used for noise adjustment. adjust 1 controls the noise amplitude, and adjust 2 the noise injection period. - Mode 10 has identical control for all the 16 harmonics, while Mode 11 has individually adjustable strength for the 8 harmonics using sliders 9 - 16.
+Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - modulation 1 is used for modulating the setting of adjust 1. - modulation 2 is used for modulating the setting of adjust 2. - adjust 1 and adjust 2 are both used for noise adjustment. adjust 1 controls the noise amplitude, and adjust 2 the noise injection period. - Mode 10 has identical control for all the 16 harmonics, while Mode 11 has individually adjustable strength for the 8 harmonics using sliders 9 - 16.